 The Battle Royale genre has dominated gaming for the last few years, with games such as Fortnite, Warzone, and Apex Legends dominating the market right now.

-It was rumoured that a Halo Battle Royale mode will be coming to Halo Infinite, however 343 Industries have confirmed that no Battle Royale mode will be coming to Halo Infinite.
+It was rumoured that a Halo Battle Royale mode will be coming to Halo Infinite, however, 343 Industries have confirmed that no Battle Royale mode will be coming to Halo Infinite.

 It wouldn't be the first time Halo has been associated with the genre as the Master Chief was added to Fortnite in December 2020, along with a recreation of the Blood Gulch map and a Capture The Flag game mode.

-Halo is probably one of the few series' which a Battle Royale game would really work in, but it seems that 343 Industries are sticking to the more traditional multiplayer style that we've seen in previous titles, and that isn't a bad thing at all.
+Halo is probably one of the few series' that a Battle Royale game would really work in, but it seems that 343 Industries are sticking to the more traditional multiplayer style that we've seen in previous titles, and that isn't a bad thing at all.